tayruxin/tp/docs/DeveloperGuide.md

 When `find` is executed, it uses the `Model` interface's `updateFilteredCompanyList(Predicate<Company> predicate)` method, passing in the modified `NameContainsKeywordsPredicate` to filter the list of companies.

-The sequence diagram below illustrates the processing of a `find` command, such as `find Micr`:
+The sequence diagram below illustrates the processing of a `find` command, such as `find tech sta`:

 <img src="images/FindCompanySequenceDiagram.png"/>